ojarsbuddy/bbo/bbo directing messages.md

 ✴️✴️✴️ Silver points all this week! ✴️✴️✴️

-🏆🏆🏆 Limited Game tables add up -- Open Game now scores overalls like a 25 table session! 🏆🏆🏆
+🏆🏆🏆 Our Limited Game tables add to our Open Game tables for better overall scores! 🏆🏆🏆

 👮👮👮 Please refer to your October 2020 ACBL Bridge Bulletin on page 24 regarding how to report suspect hands with respect to potential violations of Bridge Ethics. 👮👮👮